Keylogger

 Types of keyloggers

-Keyloggers come in various forms, and they can be categorized into two main types: software keyloggers and hardware keyloggers.
+Keyloggers come in various forms.
+They can be categorized into two main types: software keyloggers and hardware keyloggers.
 Here are the different types within each category:

 Software Keyloggers:

-• Kernel-Level Keyloggers: These operate at the core of the operating system, making them difficult to detect and remove.
+• Kernel-Level Keyloggers: These operate at the operating system’s kernel level.
+This makes then extremely difficult to detect and remove.
 They have high-level privileges and can capture keystrokes from all applications.

-• Form Grabbing Keyloggers: These capture data entered into web forms before it’s encrypted, making them particularly dangerous for stealing login credentials.
+• Form Grabbing Keyloggers: These capture data entered into web forms before it gets encrypted.
+These can be injected via XSS are often used for stealing login credentials.

 • Javascript-Based Keyloggers: These are embedded in web pages using malicious JavaScript code.
 They run in the user’s browser and capture keystrokes entered on the infected page.

-• Memory-Injection Keyloggers: These inject themselves into running processes and capture keystrokes by reading the process’s memory space.
-They can be hard to detect since they don’t create new files on the system.
+• Memory-Injection Keyloggers: These inject themselves into running processes.
+They capture keystrokes by reading the process’s memory space.
+They are also harder to detect since they don’t create new files on the system.

 Hardware Keyloggers: